-There are healthy things in these muffins I made... things like zucchini and bittersweet chocolate, and flaxseeds....AND they're low in sugar.
+There are healthy things in these muffins that I made… things like zucchini and bittersweet chocolate, and flaxseeds….AND they’re low in sugar, too.
+The thing is, I loved these chocolate zucchini flaxseed muffins, and I think you’ll love them, too!

 I know, I know.
 It’s REALLY weird, and I can’t explain it.
 I mean, come on… I’m a self-professed carboholic.
 I crave sweets worse than those Toddlers & Tiaras girls crave their Go-Go juice before a pageant.

 Know what else?
-These healthy muffins actually taste REALLY good.
-They're moist and fudgy (dare I say DECADENT?), and the flax seeds give them a great little bite.
-In fact, these muffins rocked so much that I savored one with a cup of coffee after dinner and didn't even want a Dilly Bar.
+These healthy muffins actually taste really good.
+They’re moist and fudgy (dare I say, decadent?), and the flax seeds give them a great little bite and extra fiber.
+In fact, these muffins rocked so much that I savored one with a cup of coffee after dinner and didn’t even want a Dilly Bar.
 For reals!

-Of course, if someone had offered me a Dilly bar WITH these muffins, you bet your bacon I wouldn't have turned it away.
-I may be a little loopy, but I'm not certifiably crazy or anything.
+Of course, if someone had offered me a Dilly bar along with these muffins, you bet your bacon I wouldn’t have turned it away.
+I may be a little loopy, but I’m not certifiably crazy or anything.

 Chocolate Zucchini Flaxseed Muffins